10 ways to eat out sustainably

 10. Go veggie

-Or, partly veggie.
+Or partly veggie.
 At least don’t discount a vegetarian dish as an option.
-The biggest impact we can have on our carbon footprint as individuals is reducing the amount of meat we eat, and there is no better place to explore vegetable-based meals than in places like Tredwell’s in London (they do a vegetarian tasting menu) or 1847 in Manchester.
+The biggest impact we can have on our carbon footprint as individuals is reducing the amount of meat we eat, and there is no better place to explore vegetable-based meals than in places like Bubala in London or Land in Birmingham: restaurants with such resplendent plant-based menus, you’ll forget meat was ever an option.

 Want to learn more about a flexitarian diet?
 Check out the benefits of a plant-based diet and get essential advice from a dietitian.